Islamophobic trope: Martyrdom

 However, in some places where Muslims and non-Muslims are in conflict words derived from the Arabic "shaheed" have been given strong negative meanings or have become an Islamophobic slur.
-The word "Shahid" has been recently adopted in Modern Hebrew and Israeli English (שהיד), as a loanword from Palestinian Arabic) and according to Haaretz the word "Shahid" has become "synonymous" with "terrorist" among Hebrew speakers in Israel since the suicide bombings of the 1990s.
+The word "Shahid" has been recently adopted in Modern Hebrew and Israeli English (שהיד), as a loanword from Palestinian Arabic and according to Haaretz the word "Shahid" has become "synonymous" with "terrorist" among Hebrew speakers in Israel since the suicide bombings of the 1990s.

 72 virgins trope

-72 virgins is a claim that states that a martyr will get "72 virgins" in paradise.
-The "72 virgins" do not appear in the Quran; they are a simplified translations of lesser texts and commentaries, such as Hadith, that usually refer to houris rather than "virgins".
-(Note: The houris are occasionally referred to as "virgins" in unusual translations of the Quran by authors such as N. J. Dawood.)
+72 virgins refers to the idea that a martyr will get "72 virgins" in paradise.
+The "72 virgins" do not appear in the Quran; they are a simplified translation of lesser texts and commentaries, such as hadith, that usually refer to houris rather than "virgins".
+In the Quran, Houris are, however, described as being "untouched by man" that are to marry the faithful.
+Houris are also described as buxom maidens who look only at their husbands, of equal age to their partner.

+Al-Tirmidhi reports in one of the six canonical hadith compilations in Sunni Islam that martyrs are granted "seventy two wives."

+Another canonical hadith, Sunan ibn Majah relates that “There is no one whom Allah will admit to Paradise but Allah will marry him to seventy-two wives, two from houris and seventy from his inheritance from the people of Hell, all of whom will have desirable front passages and he will have a male member that never becomes flaccid (i.e., soft and limp).’”

 There is a common belief – in Western countries and Israel – that Muslim men are enthusiastic about dying in battle because they believe that they will be rewarded with "72 virgins" in heaven.
 This is often used to explain suicide attacks, and dismiss other possible motivations based on politics or personal circumstances.
-This pervasive meme is derived from a reference to the heavenly angels in Islamic depictions of heaven, specifically a fairly obscure Hadith describing them as dark-eyed virgin brides waiting for Islamic martyrs in heaven.

-But despite being a very common Islamophobic trope, and prominent in Anti-Arab racism, the story of "72 virgins", sometimes identified as the Houris, does not actually appear in the Qu'ran, and it is mostly a myth about a myth.

-The Quran in Arabic is believed by devout Muslims to be the direct word of God, while the Hadith are supplementary texts of less value.
-They are quotes from the prophet Mohammed which are believed to be often unreliable.
-Scholars attempt to assess their reliability through chains of narration (who told who that the prophet said), and many conclude that the story granting all men seventy-two wives has a weak chain of narrators.

 As'ad AbuKhalil, has stated that "the tendency to dwell on the sexual motives" of the suicide bombers "belittles" the bombers "sociopolitical causes", and that the alleged "sexual frustration" of young Muslim men "has been overly emphasized in the Western and Israeli media" as a motive for terrorism.